Currawinya National Park, Queensland, Australia: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. Make sure to pick the necessary kind.
-Most adapters for sale now are just plugs and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types I. Be careful to choose the necessary kind.
+Many adapters available are simply plug changers and require your devices to change the voltage themselves.
 If yours can't do that they could get fried.
-This one should be appropriate for most areas.
+This one should be sufficient for most places.

 Airplane phone mount